Azanore/Kiosk/documentation.md

 # ☕ Moroccan Café Self-Ordering Kiosk – MVP Specification

 This document defines the minimum viable product (MVP) for a self‑ordering kiosk for a Moroccan café.
 It focuses on essentials only: a simple, reliable customer flow, basic admin operations, receipt printing, and a minimal database.
+The backend is a small PHP MVC with query‑param routing via `public/index.php`.

 ---